 Sometimes things go wrong – a car accident, a guest slips and falls on your property, or a lawsuit.
 If you don’t have the right coverage, an unfortunate situation can compromise your financial security.
 Find out what Excess Liability (Umbrella) coverage is, and why it's important.

-Excess Liability, sometimes known as an Umbrella policy, will respond when the underlying liability limits of your other policies, like homeowners or auto, have been exhausted.
-For example, if you were to be injured in a car accident and needed expensive surgery, you would be on the hook to pay for any costs beyond what the at-fault driver's own Liability limits would cover.
-This is where Excess Liability coverage would kick in to help cover those unexpected costs.
+Excess Liability Insurance is designed to respond when the underlying liability limits of your other policies, like homeowners or auto, have been exhausted.
+For example, if you were to be injured in a car accident and needed expensive surgery, your auto policy’s underinsured motorists coverage would likely provide reimbursement for the costs beyond what the at-fault driver's own Liability limits would cover.
+For those unexpected costs above the at-fault driver’s liability policy and your own underinsured motorists coverage, Excess Liability coverage may apply.
+There are many circumstances, however, where Excess Liability insurance could prove valuable.

-If you checked just one of the above risk factors, you need Excess Liability coverage.
-If you selected many, then your exposure to liability risks may be higher than average.
-Ask your insurance agent to closely at your limits of coverage and determine if they are adequate.
+If one of the above risk factors is present with your lifestyle, you should consider purchasing Excess Liability coverage, as depending on the situation, you may have higher-than-the-average exposure to liability risks.
+Ask your insurance agent to look closely at your limits of coverage and determine if they are accurate.